 How to Create a Paid Discord Server

 There are several ways to create a paid Discord server.
-Here's how they compare:
+Here's how they stack up.

 Discord Payment Bot

-A bot that handles subscriptions, payments, and role assignments directly in Discord.
-Learn more about payment bots →
+Handles subscriptions, payments, and role assignments directly in Discord.
+Learn more →

 Pros